 Originally the commercial and business district of Oamaru, the buildings in the Precinct were predominantly grain and seed warehouses throughout the late 19th century.
 The charitable trust, Whitestone Civic Trust, was later established with the aim of preserving the Oamaru Victorian Precinct and it now owns 16 of the Victorian buildings.
 These beautiful limestone buildings house a mixture of galleries, shops, traditional crafts, food & drink outlets.

-This proud heritage is celebrated annually with the Victorian Heritage Celebrations.
+This proud heritage is celebrated annually in November with the Victorian Heritage Celebrations.